 PEIANC Men's Group

 The PEIANC Men's Group organizes activities with the focus of bringing immigrant and established Island men together for informal relationship building and social activities.
-The activities which take place approximately quarterly are determined by an informal survey of the group, and may include sporting events or opportunities to socialize over coffee.
+The activities which take place approximately quarterly are determined by an informal survey of the group and may include sporting events or opportunities to socialize over coffee.
 Each event is organized and attended by male PEIANC staff and male volunteers.
 The social aspect of Men's Group activities enables participants to meet their peers, both newcomers and established Islanders, and share some aspects of their settlement experiences, interests, work life in PEI, as well as providing time to practice English language skills and to network.

 Seniors' Social Integration Program

 The Seniors' Social Integration Program addresses the challenge of isolation and promotes social integration for immigrant seniors (50+) with Canadian seniors through hands-on workshops and groups.
-Newcomer and Island seniors take workshops and classes together, and exchange cultural knowledge, learn skills, and make lasting social connections.
-This program creates opportunities for seniors to socialize and practice language in a safe and supported atmosphere, and to learn skills which will ease adaptation to the new country and culture.
+Newcomer and Island seniors take workshops and classes together, and exchange cultural knowledge, learn skills and make lasting social connections.
+This program creates opportunities for seniors to socialize and practice the language in a safe and supported atmosphere, and to learn skills which will ease adaptation to the new country and culture.
 Established Canadians of 50+ years of age benefit from exposure to a more culturally diverse peer group.
 Examples of previous sessions include visual arts, line-dancing, cooking, rug-hooking, story-telling, photography, financial literacy, stress management techniques, and so on.
-PEIANC has established a robust partnership with the Seniors Active Living Centre which recruits seniors from the established host community and invite newcomer seniors to join in their programming.
+PEIANC has established a robust partnership with the Seniors Active Living Centre which recruits seniors from the established host community and invites newcomer seniors to join in their programming.

 Friday Friendship Hour Program